 The jurors have been named: Annie Féolde, Virgilio Martínez, Dominique Crenn, Brett Graham, Ana Roš, Paul Pairet and Margarita Forés will be the seven top international chefs judging the Grand Finale of S.Pellegrino Young Chef 2018.

 Known as the Seven Sages, these seven gastronomic greats will cast their opinion on the signature dishes of the 21 finalists from all corners of the world, ultimately crowning the S.Pellegrino Young Chef 2018.

-Ahead of the Grand Finale, which will take place from 11 to 13 May 2018 in Milan, we take a look at the impressive list of chefs from four different continents who will influence the future of this edition’s talented up-and-coming culinary stars.
+Ahead of the Grand Finale, which will take place on the 12 and 13 May 2018 in Milan, we take a look at the impressive list of chefs from four different continents who will influence the future of this edition’s talented up-and-coming culinary stars.

 S.Pellegrino Young Chef 2018 | International Grand Jury

 Annie Féolde was the first woman to hold three Michelin stars outside of France.
 She runs the prestigious Enoteca Pinchiorri in Florence, Italy, with husband Giorgio.

 Passionate about his native Peru, Virgilio Martínez, is one of Latin America’s new generation chefs.
 His eponymous Central restaurant in Lima took the top spot on Latin America’s 50 Best restaurants for three consecutive years as well as being listed for three years in the top five of The World’s Best Restaurants.
 In 2017 he was also awarded the Chefs’ Choice Award.

 Atelier Crenn, US